h-yung/trip-organizer/README.md

 -   [x] Timeline view for activities.
 Could be a nicer at-a-glance thing although I like the AG Grid functionality.
 Why not both.
 -   [ ] Update graphics.
 -   [ ] Integrate better with ~~Google maps~~ some map API.

+## Early user feedback
+- "I'm not sure initially what the categories mean.
+Is there an indicator or can I also define them?"
+- "No one reads the help section."

 ### API